LoginRadius/engineering-portal/content/blog/Optimal-Clusters-KMeans/index.md

 tag: Machine learning
 ---

-Before we get into details of finding out optimal clusters, let's first see what KMeans clustering algorithm and some basics is!!
+Before we get into details of finding out optimal clusters, let's first see what KMeans clustering algorithm and some basics is.

 ## What is Clustering?
-Clustering is an unsupervised ML technique wherein we cluster the data in order to get insights from the data, clustering the data is quite important for some business models and problems, It gives us conclusions on what is a cluster, i.e. data which is similar and in the form of cluster or groups.
+Clustering is an unsupervised ML technique wherein we cluster the data in order to get insights from the data, clustering the data is quite essential for some business models and problems.
+It gives us conclusions on what is a cluster, i.e. data which is similar and in the form of cluster or groups.

 ```Clustering is the process of dividing the entire data into groups (also known as clusters) based on the patterns in the data```